lilmuckers/magento-lilmuckers_queue/README.md

   * Using Pheanstalk - https://github.com/pda/pheanstalk/

 ## Installation
-I build this with (modgit) [https://github.com/jreinke/modgit] in mind - and so if you have modgit installedL
+I built this with **modgit** (https://github.com/jreinke/modgit) in mind - and so if you have modgit installed:

 ```bash
 $ modgit add lilqueue https://github.com/lilmuckers/magento-lilmuckers_queue.git